 What Is an Inherited 401(k)?

 If a spouse waives their right to inherit a 401(k) or the account owner is unmarried, the account can be left to whomever the account owner chooses.
-That includes children, siblings or other relatives, as well as a trust or charity.
+That includes children, siblings or other relatives, as well as a trust, a bank or a charity.

-The tax treatment of withdrawals that are taken from an inherited 401(k) is based on three key factors:
+The tax treatment of withdrawals from an inherited 401(k) is based on three key factors:

 Inheriting a 401(k) as a Spousal Beneficiary

 If you inherit a 401(k) from your spouse, what you decide to do with it and the subsequent tax impacts may depend largely on your age.
-If you’re under age 59 ½, you can do one of three things:
+If you’re under age 59 ½, you have three options.

 1. Leave the Money in the Plan and Take Distributions